 Good body language is critical to a confident calm and clear presentation.
 If you want to improve your presentation skills, here are a few basic exercises which will help.

-During our presentation skills one to one training we show our participants a good neutral standing posture which makes you feel confident inside and look and sound confident outside.
+During our presentation skills one to one training, we show our participants a good neutral standing posture which makes you feel confident inside and look and sound confident outside.
 We’ve created the “How to stand when giving a presentation” video to give you a feel for what we teach our clients and there is an exercise below so you can practise it right now.
-And if you want to learn these techniques in person, this and more is covered in our Level 1: One to One Presentation Skills Training Course.
+These principles hold true for the Seated Presenter Stance too.
+And if you want to learn these techniques for in person presentations or virtual meetings check out our Presentation Training (Present with Confidence) programme available as individual or team training.

 Before we look at breathing and voice projection and tips on confident facial expressions when giving a presentation let’s look at presentation posture/position and where to put your hands during a presentation.